Understanding the new crypto reporting rules coming to New Zealand

 This means Inland Revenue may share information with overseas tax authorities and may also receive information about New Zealand tax residents using offshore platforms.

-This reflects a broader move toward more consistent and transparent reporting across the crypto industry.
+This move reflects a broader global move toward more consistent and transparent reporting for Crypto assets.

 Your privacy and security